jkbz64/TwitchQt/README.md

 int main(int argc, char* argv[])
 {
     QCoreApplication a(argc, argv);

-	// Twitch::Api is aliased to New Twitch Api (Helix)
+    // Twitch::Api is aliased to New Twitch Api (Helix) Twitch::Api api("CLIENT-ID HERE");
-	// TODO Twitch::v5
-    Twitch::Api api("CLIENT-ID HERE");
+    api.setBearerToken("BEARER-TOKEN HERE");

-    auto reply = api.getStreamByName("forsen");
+    // Note: For this endpoint stream has to be online to return the data! auto reply = api.getStreamByName("forsen");
     a.connect(reply, &Twitch::Reply::finished, [&a, reply]() {
         if (reply->currentState() == Twitch::ReplyState::Success) {